daxa-ai/pebblo/docs/gh_pages/docs/retrieval_chain.md

 **Load vector database with authorization information in metadata:**

-In this step, we capture the authorization information of the source document into the `authorized_identities` field within the metadata of the
+In this phase, the authorization details of the original document are captured and stored in the `authorized_identities` field within the metadata of each chunk in the VectorDB entry.
-VectorDB
-entry for each chunk.

-_NOTE: To use the PebbloRetrievalQA chain, you always need to place authorization metadata in the `authorized_identities` field, which must be a list of strings._
+_It's important to note that to use the PebbloRetrievalQA chain, authorization metadata must always be placed in the `authorized_identities` field._

-The Pebblo SafeLoader can be enabled with few lines of code change to the above snippet.

 ```python
 from langchain_community.vectorstores.qdrant import Qdrant